-Summer Reading winds down at Englewood Charlotte Library
+Summer reading winds down at Englewood Charlotte Library

-On Wednesday afternoon at 2 p.m., join us for our last weekly summer reading program.
+On Wednesday afternoon, July 24, at 2 p.m., join us for our last weekly summer reading program.
 This week we have Kaye Byrnes Storyteller.
 Kaye brings us her great storytelling talent and her own Universe of Stories flair.

 At 3 p.m., Café Philo is discussing "Idols of the Marketplace: Francis Bacon."
 Bacon is most well-known for inventing the scientific method.
 He believed that man was best served by using logic and inductive reasoning.
 This discussion is open to all people who are seekers, wishing to share and learn from and with others.
 This is a partnership program with the Arts and Humanities Council of Charlotte County.